 Now and fully fleshed.
 He’s beyond empty,

-The case of a huge spirit gone cold.
+I think: the case of a huge spirit gone cold.

 “It doesn’t look like him,” the widow says, transfixed.